 Day-of-month and day-of-week interaction

-When both day-of-month and day-of-week are specified (neither is*), the expression matches when either condition is true.
+When both day-of-month and day-of-week are specified (neither is *), the expression matches when either condition is true.
 This follows the POSIX cron standard.

-*), only that field is used for matching.
+When only one is specified (the other is *), only that field is used for matching.

 Parameters